Vertex dominated superconductivity in intercalated FeSe

 When materials are intercalated, the separation between active layers for superconductivity (in this case the Fe-Fe square planes) enhances and most experimental studies attempt to establish a relation between T$_{c}$ and the separation between layers.
 Such phenomenological attempts are crucial to advance the technology to the next level, where we will be able to intercalate samples in a controlled manner to tune superconducting properties as desired.
 However, most such attempts turn out to be failures.
 In intercalated FeSe, there are several samples with very large inter-layer separation where T$_{c}$ nevertheless remains invariant.
 That being said, when the inter-layer separation enhances it reduces significantly the electronic screening and that leads to larger Hund's coupling.
 This aspect of the correlated Fe-3d Hamiltonian is often entirely discarded from theoretical analysis, but it turns out to be crucial.
 Within our \emph{ab-initio} constrained QS\emph{GW}-RPA theory, we compute the changes to the bare two-particle parameters entering into the Anderson impurity model, namely the Hubbard \emph{U} and Hund's \emph{J}, in an unbiased fashion, and show how they affect T$_{c}$.

 We quantitatively analyse the consequences of the following: changes to the Fe-Se-Fe bond angles, changes to the Hund's \emph{J} driven by enhancement in layer separations in building the correlated Hamiltonian for intercalated FeSe (see Fig.~\ref{summary}).
 We solve the correlated two-particle Hamiltonian with Bethe-Salpeter equations in the magnetic and superconducting channels to show in detail how the five-fold T$_{c}$ enhancement in Li/NH$_{3}$ intercalated FeSe originates.
 We analyse the parent non-intercalated bulk tetragonal FeSe ($n{-}i$), a bulk FeSe structure simulated only using the planar distortion ($p{-}d$) parameters (Fe-Se bond lengths and Fe-Se-Fe bond angles reported in the supplemental materials Table 2 of Ref~\cite{sedlmaier2}); and also intercalated FeSe with the full structural ($f{-}d$) distortion as reported in the same work.
-The most crucial difference between the planar-distortion ($p{-}d$) and full-distortion ($f{-}d$) is the enlargement of the \emph{c} axis, that reduces the electronic screening perpendicular to the Fe-Fe square plane (see Fig.~\ref{summary}), leading to about 10\% enhancement to the Hubbard parameters for the Fe-3d orbitals (in $n{-}i$ and $p{-}d$, \emph{U}=3.5 eV and \emph{J}=0.6 eV and in $f{-}d$, \emph{U}=3.76 eV and \emph{J}=0.68 eV).
+The primary difference between the planar-distortion ($p{-}d$) and full-distortion ($f{-}d$) is the enlargement of the \emph{c} axis, that reduces the electronic screening perpendicular to the Fe-Fe square plane (see Fig.~\ref{summary}), leading to about 10\% enhancement to the Hubbard parameters for the Fe-3d orbitals (in $n{-}i$ and $p{-}d$, \emph{U}=3.5 eV and \emph{J}=0.6 eV and in $f{-}d$, \emph{U}=3.76 eV and \emph{J}=0.68 eV).